Myxedema: Diagnosis

 It is often possible to diagnose myxedema on clinical grounds alone.
 Characteristic symptoms are weakness, cold intolerance, mental and physical slowness, dry skin, typical facies, and hoarse voice.
 Results of the total serum thyroxine and free thyroxine index tests usually will confirm the diagnosis.

 Management

 Primary treatment is prompted by the administration of adequate doses of either the thyroid hormone L-thyroxine given intravenously or by giving liothyronine via a nasogastric tube.
 It is essential to identify and treat the condition precipitating the coma.

 Myxedema coma is rare but often fatal.
 It occurs most often in elderly women and may be mistaken for one of the chronic debilitating diseases common to this age group.

+Gabrilove et al demonstrated that histological skin changes can be observed within 3-4 weeks after initiating thyroid hormone replacement therapy with desiccated thyroid extract.
+This was documented through skin biopsies performed on individuals with hypothyroidism both before and after treatment.
+The magnitude of these effects was related to the dose of thyroid hormone administered, and the rate at which this occurred depended on the amounts of material present at the outset.

 Though the exact cause of myxedema is still unclear, a wealth of research has demonstrated the importance of iodine.
 In an important study the researchers showed that in the myxedematous type of cretinism treatment with iodine normalizes thyroid function provided that the treatment is begun early in the postnatal period.
 If not, the prognosis remains dismal.